For centuries the Kings' Highway was the principal route for traders traveling between Arabia and the Levant.

 The town is best known for the fine examples of Byzantine-era mosaics, the most famous of which is a map from the 6th century depicting the Holy Land.

-It is easily explored on a walking tour, taking in all the churches and the archaeological park, which isan open-air museum.
+It is easily explored on a walking tour, taking in all the churches and the archeological park, which isan open-air museum.

 Said to be the spot from which Moses viewed the Holy Land and where tradition has it he was later buried, Mount Nebo is an important place for Christian pilgrimage.
 A church has existed on this site since 393 AD and although it has been much altered and restored since then, it still houses some mosaics which are around 1,500 years old.